 Professor Frank Rudy Cooper is William S. Boyd Professor of Law and Director of the Program on Race, Gender, and Policing.
 He graduated from Amherst College and Duke University Law School, where he was on the Duke Journal of Gender, Law & Policy and the Moot Court Board and served as a Research Assistant to Professor Jerome McCristal Culp.
 He clerked for the Honorable Solomon Oliver, Jr. (N.D.
 Ohio) and practiced in Boston.

-His service to his law schools has included chairing Teaching, Tenure, Site Visit, and Scholarship committees.
+Professor Cooper's service to his law schools has included chairing Teaching, Tenure, and Scholarship committees.
 He has been a leader nationally as well, having co-founded the SALT-LatCrit Junior Faculty Development Workshop and the John Mercer Langston Writing Workshop.